 In my opinion, the best Citi TY transfer partner is Singapore Airlines, which is also a Chase Ultimate Rewards transfer partner.
 Flying Singapore premium products is a treat, especially their high-end Suites Class.
-We recently flew from Tokyo to LA in Singapore Suites, and it was awesome.
+In the past, we’ve flown from Tokyo to LA in Singapore Suites, and it was awesome.
 The ticket would’ve cost $15,000 out of pocket, but we were able to book it with miles & points.
-Here’s my primer on booking Singapore Krisflyer award tickets online.

 Winner: Chase Sapphire Preferred® Card